Howard Brody

-Howard A. Brody (born June 23, 1949) is an American bioethicist and family physician.
+Howard A. Brody (June 23, 1949–July 22,2024) was an American bioethicist and family physician.
 He was a professor of family medicine at the University of Texas Medical Branch prior to his retirement from there in 2016.
 For much of his time at the University of Texas Medical Branch, he was the director of the Institute for the Medical Humanities there.
-Brody has performed research in the field of placebo studies.
+Brody performed research in the field of placebo studies.

 Career

 Brody taught medicine at Michigan State University before leaving the faculty there in 2006.
 From 1985 to 2006, he directed the Center for Ethics and Humanities in the Life Sciences there.

 Work

 Brody is known for his extensive writing about the placebo effect and about the pharmaceutical industry.
-He has been critical of increasing medical costs, and has been called a "watchdog" in regard to relationships between pharmaceutical companies and medical research.
+He was critical of increasing medical costs, and was called a "watchdog" in regard to relationships between pharmaceutical companies and medical research.
 In 2010, he challenged his fellow physicians to identify tests and treatments that did not produce any benefit, which has been credited with inspiring the Choosing Wisely campaign.